Pawantripathi2606/VRINDA_STORE_ANALYSIS/README.md

 - Which channel is contributing to maximum sales?
 - Highest selling category?, etc.

-### Objective
-Vrinda store wants to create an annual sales report for 2022.
-So that, Vrinda can understand their customers and grow more sales in 2025.

 ### Sample Insights
 - Women are more likely to buy compared to men (~65%)